Well, if

 impossible.

-I was quite busy on Thursday and most of the day
+I was quite busy on Thursday and most of the day on Friday

 so didn’t have a chance to play much on the bands before the Contest.